Robert Wiedersheim: The Structure of Man

 The structure of Man: An Index to His Past History deals with various anatomical elements of the human body and attempts to frame them in an evolutionary context with other vertebrates.
 Wiedersheim himself suggests in the introduction that this work is in the same vein as Thomas Huxley's earlier Evidence as to man's place in nature.
 The structure of Man began as a much shorter academic treatise, Der Bau der Menschen, produced in 1887 with a small intended circulation.
 In its original form it lacked any illustrations and gave only a brief overview of many of its topics.
 Thanks to a high degree of interest and correspondence regarding the work Wiedersheim decided to publish a revised and expanded version.
 The German second edition was published in 1893 with an English translation by Henry and Matilda Bernard following in 1895.

 As part of the book Wiedersheim included a list of the organs discussed in the text which might be considered vestigial.
 He writes, "comparative morphology points not only to the essentially similar plan of organization of the bodies of all vertebrates, ... but also to the occurrence in them of certain organs, or parts of organs, now known as 'vestigial.'
 "By such organs are meant those which were formerly of greater physiological significance than at present."

 He picked up on Darwin's concept of "rudimentary" organs such as listed in The Descent of Man: the muscles of the ear, wisdom teeth, the appendix, the coccyx (tail bone), body hair, and the semilunar fold in the corner of the eye.
 The list, however, contains structures which today are known to be essential, and thus represents a historical record of the physiologic understanding of the day.

 Evolutionists have used the credited examples of this list as an argument for evolution as they are evolutionary leftovers, of little use to the current organism.
 Creationists, on the other hand, have used the discredited examples as an argument against evolution.
 There is no "scientific" proof, they say, of the uselessness of a particular organ.

-It is important to note that a vestige is not necessarily a completely useless organ.
+A vestige is not necessarily a completely useless organ.
 Although defined as "useless" in popular media, a vestige as defined in evolutionary biology may still have some use, but the use has since diminished.
 This definition is consistent with Wiedersheim, who said that vestigial organs are "wholly or in part functionless" (Wiedersheim 1893, p.
 200) and have "lost their original physiological significance" (p.
 205).

 Although Wiedersheim's originally published list contains 86 items, later interpretations enlarged his list to 180 vestiges.
 The zoologist Horatio Newman said in a written statement read into evidence in the Scopes Trial that "There are, according to Wiedersheim, no less than 180 vestigial structures in the human body, sufficient to make of a man a veritable walking museum of antiquities."